 Of course, we cannot leave the guest posting service unmentioned.
 So far, it’s one of the best options when it comes to building links.

-You can ask “Why are you putting it as a guest posting service?”.
-Well, that’s because the guest posting service saves 85% of your time compared to manual guest blogging search.
+You can ask “Why are you putting it as a guest posting service?”
+Well, that’s because the guest posting service saves 85% of your time compared to manual guest blogging searches.
 That, in turn, increases your chances to get more quality backlinks.

-To use the guest blogging service you need to register or subscribe to the plan.
+To use the guest blogging service you need to register.
 After this, you can access a variety of blogs/sites ready to place your articles with the dofollow links.